2 California officers killed in motel shootout identified - KESQ

 2 California officers killed in motel shootout identified

-The officers were Corporal Michael Paredes and Officer Joseph Santana, the city of El Monte said in an Instagram post.
+The officers were Corporal Michael Paredes and Officer Joseph Santana, the city of El Monte said in a news release posted to social media.
 They were both raised in the city where they worked.

-Paredes, who is survived by his wife, daughter and son, started as a cadet in the department before becoming a full-time officer in 2000, according to a news release.
-He served in several specialized assignments, being appointed to the rank of corporal.

-Santana had been with the El Monte force for less than a year when he was killed.
-He previously served as a deputy with the San Bernardino Sheriff’s Department for three years, the news release stated.
-He worked as a part-time public works employee for El Monte for six years before turning to law enforcement.
-He is survived by his wife, daughter and twin sons.
+“Corporal Paredes and Officer Santana paid the ultimate sacrifice,” the release stated, “while in performance of a noble profession, serving the community they loved.”

+Mourners on Wednesday left bouquets, wreaths of flowers and candles outside the El Monte police station to honor the fallen officers.
+Their autopsy examinations are pending.
+The coroner’s office has not yet released the name of the suspect, pending notification of his family.

+Few details have emerged about what occurred during the violence.
 The officers went to the Siesta Inn in El Monte, east of Los Angeles, around 4:45 p.m.
-Tuesday, authorities said.

-Mourners on Wednesday morning left bouquets, wreaths of flowers and candles outside the El Monte police station to honor the fallen officers, whose names have not been made public.
+Tuesday, for a welfare check where a woman had possibly been stabbed.

-The officers “confronted the suspect” and gunfire erupted inside a motel room, Los Angeles County sheriff’s homicide Capt.
-Andrew Meyer said at a news conference Tuesday night.
-He said the gunman then fled into the parking lot where more gunfire was exchanged.
+The officers “confronted the suspect,” Los Angeles County sheriff’s homicide Capt.
+Andrew Meyer said Tuesday night.

+Gunfire erupted inside a motel room and the gunman then fled into the parking lot, where more gunfire was exchanged, Meyer said.

 Meyer said he didn’t know whether the officers were shot inside the motel or outside.
 They died at a hospital.
-The alleged gunman was shot and died at the scene.
+The gunman was shot and died at the scene and a gun was found.

+Meyer said investigators were interviewing a woman from the hotel who they believe was the suspect’s girlfriend.
+She wasn’t stabbed, he said.

+Paredes, who is survived by his wife, daughter and son, started as a cadet in the department before becoming a full-time officer in 2000, according to a news release.
+The 42-year-old served in several specialized assignments, being appointed to the rank of corporal.

 “These two men were loved,” Lowry said.
 “They were good men.
 They paid the ultimate sacrifice, serving their community trying to help somebody.”